 Now I’m going to reveal a secret.
 Don’t tell anyone!
 Between the hours of 12.01am and 5.30am, everything is closed making it impossible to get a drink or a snack.
 Not even a vending machine on this ship!
 The security guard was on his rounds and commented that I was the lone night owl.
 He then directed me to the discreet location of an operable drink machine near the cash registers of the Captain’s Table.
 Coffee at no charge!

-On cue, action began at 5.30.
+On cue, action began at 5.30am.
 I took a bit of time studying the faces of tired looking crew as they emerged from cabins after a brief sleep.
-Some of them I recognised from previous sailings but, I guess, this job and lifestyle would have limited appeal.
+Some of them I recognised from previous sailings.
 Much of their conversation was about days off as they busily prepared continental breakfasts for early risers.

 Next week, I’ll be sharing the Leatherwood Restaurant experience: it’s not too bad.